ash-shell/obj/README.md

 ### Public Methods

+Public methods are functions bound within an object that have access to all of the public/private members.
+Public methods also have access to all other public/private methods.
+Public methods may be called from outside of the scope of the object.

+A public method is a function denoted by the Class name followed by two underscores `__`.

+> Following our example above, `Person__make_older` is a public method.

 ### Private Methods

+Private methods are functions bound within an object that have access to all of the public/private members.
+Private methods also have access to all other public/private methods.
+Private methods may *not* be called from outside of the scope of the object, and are to only be used internally.

+A private method is a function denoted by the Class name followed by a single underscore `_`.

+> Following our example above, `Person_update_birthday_count` is a private method.

 ### Constructors

+Constructors are magically named funcitons that get called when an object is initialized.
+Constructors can take an arbitrary amount of parameters, and have all of the same powers as a public method (as it technically is a public method).

+A constructor is a function denoted by the class name followed by `__construct`.

-In the example above, the method `Person__construct` is our constructor.
-This is called when initializing an object.
+> Following our example above, `Person__construct` is our constructor.

-Constructors are simply

-Constructors can take an arbitrary amount of parameters.

 ## Using Classes to Create Objects